bdavis12302/2020-2016-Summer-Olympic-Data/README.md

 Questions I want to answer: <br>
 1. What is the average age of an Olympic athlete in 2016?
 2020?
 Compare.
-   - Which events have a mean age greather than 30?
-Which events have a mean age greather than 28?<br>
+   - Which events have a mean age greater than 30?
+Which events have a mean age greater than 28?<br>
 6. Who are the 5 oldest athletes and who are the 5 youngest athletes in 2016 and 2020?
    - What country are they from? <br>
    - What sport do they compete in? <br>